- New DeFi tax regulations will likely come later this year.

 But it delayed rules that would have applied the same requirement to decentralised businesses like noncustodial wallets and DeFi protocols, citing the outpouring of comments panning the proposed regulations.

-The Treasury Department did not return DL News’ request for comment.
+The Treasury Department did not return a request for comment.

-“I think this just fell off of people’s radar and now that it’s coming back on there’s lots of concern as to what the rule will say,” Bill Hughes, director of global regulatory matters at ConsenSys, told DL News.
+“This just fell off of people’s radar and now that it’s coming back on, there’s lots of concern as to what the rule will say,” Bill Hughes, director of global regulatory matters at Consensys, told DL News.

 “And people should be concerned.”